5 Signs a Job Posting Might Be Fake or Never Meant to Hire

 3. Company’s Online Presence Doesn’t Match Up

-ABS reports that a fake company profile or a cloned website completes one out of every six employment frauds.
+It has been reported by ABS that one out of every six instances of employment fraud is carried out using a cloned website or a fake company profile.
 Pay close attention to the details and double-check listings when deciding how to tell if a job posting is legitimate.

 4. Job Sounds Too Good to Be True